Are You Doing What Is Needed to Improve Your Customer Lifetime Value?

 Survivor bias is inevitable.
 For the purpose of this study, we only included retailers who have at least 6 months of data with us.
 While 2% is actually a conservative estimate, we can't guarantee that everyone who signs up for a referral program will get a 2% referral rate.
 If your sales volume is too low, or if your business simply isn't getting a lot of customers, you may not be getting many referrals at all.
 Business fundamentals are important.

 How do you increase your referral rate?
 Referral performance is a consequence of the conversion rates of every step of your referral funnel.
-How do you optimize that?
-Check out our blogpost on how to improve referral rates.
+You may be wondering, how do you optimize that?
+How do you get your referral message right?
+Check out our blog posts on how to improve referral rates, referral program incentives, or the secrets of Airbnb's referral program success!